Cannedfood/WonkyWidgets/Readme.md

 	- Use TinyString wherever possible
 	- Use packing where sensible
 - Add partial redraws
-- Add a FreeType font rendering backend
 - Add a different file loading backend (stb has some issues, esp. with jpegs)

 #### Known Issues
-- Focus somehow doesn't block clicks?
+- Focus somehow can't block clicks?
-- Widgets don't clip children properly
 - List and WrappedList doesn't balance the remaining space between children with AlignFill
 	- WrappedList doesn't fill gaps
 - Padding is sometimes ignored
 	- Where?
+- Positions should be rounded
+- Preferred size is rounded, the values should be integer in the first place

 ## Should I use this library
 - **Caveat 0**: No. It is WIP and the documentation consists of *lies*. **LIEEES I SAY!**